How to Choose the Best Type of Medicare Plan for You

 - Prescription Drug Plans: Another type of private plan that you can purchase once you have Original Medicare.
 Usually only includes a prescription benefit.

 - Medicare Supplements (Medigap): Another type of private plan that you can have in addition to Original Medicare.
 Adds more financial coverage, like for copayments and deductibles.
+This type of plan would also require you to have a stand alone part D drug plan.

 Choosing a Medicare Advantage Plan